Issues relating to msgsrv32

-- Once removed, close out of all windows and reboot the computer to see if issue has been resolved.
+- Once removed, close out of all windows and reboot the computer to see if the issue is resolved.

 If the computer has a memory manager installed such as QEMM, temporarily uninstall this program from the computer to ensure it is not causing your issue.

 Issue with shell

-If your are using a shell other than explorer.exe (standard Windows shell), the msgsrv32 error is being encountered because of the third-party shell.
-Temporarily disable or remove the third-party shell and use the standard Windows explorer.
+If you are using a shell other than explorer.exe (standard Windows shell), the msgsrv32 error is being encountered because of the third-party shell.
+Temporarily disable or remove the third-party shell, and use the standard Windows Explorer.

 Computer virus or back orifice

-Verify that you have the latest updates for your computer virus scanner and that no viruses have been detected on your computer.
+Verify you have the latest updates for your computer virus scanner and that no viruses have been detected on your computer.

 Other Software corruption

-If you have tried each of the above recommendations and your issue is not listed in the below specific MSGSRV32.DLL errors, your computer may have another software or data corruption causing the issue.
+If your issue is not listed in the specific MSGSRV32.DLL errors listed below, your computer may have another software or data corruption causing the issue.

 If you have not already attempted the recommendations on our basic troubleshooting page, try those recommendations now.

-If you continue to experience issues it is recommended you format and reinstall the computer operating system.
+If you continue to experience issues, we recommend you format and reinstall the computer operating system.

 If after reinstalling the operating system, you immediately continue to experience the MSGSRV32 errors, the computer may have bad hardware.
 If the sound card is not an onboard sound card and you are familiar with ESD, consider removing the sound card or DVD decoder cards and see if the issue persists.